tomsWebConsulting/twcsl/v7.1/Store Category Page Description Add/README.md

       Settings > Developer Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][5].
 Read the code for any instructions within.

+## Note

+The code contains default settings to place the description on the top of the page.
+If you want to place the description in another location you will need to create your own settings to do so.

 ## Make a Donation

 Please consider [making a donation][7].

 ## Changes

+* **2023-06-16**

+  * make code more flexible in where the description can be placed
+  * bumped version to 0.5.0

 * **2023-05-31**

   * make code for urlSlugs work the way the text describes to enter them. also